MartinBanas47/INF226-Assignment-2/README.md

 # Oblig 2A:

 ## Refactor and improve the code – see the Secure by Design book for tips, document your choices in README.md
 Considering the state of the app and purpose of what we should do, we decided to write the app from the scratch.
-We found it better to learn by creating a new app rather than refactoring the existing app and potentionally missing an important functionality of the application.
-However, we decided to move a lot of the code into seperated folders, such as templates, DTOs and forms.
-This should improve readibility of the application.
+We found it better to learn by creating a new app rather than refactoring the existing app and potentially missing an important functionality of the application.
+However, we decided to move a lot of the code into separated folders, such as templates, DTOs and forms.
+This should improve readability of the application.
 We used a database to persist information such as application data.
 We decided to do following changes in structure than it was chosen in original app:
 1) The most of the app had to stay in the app.py file, because of the circular imports.
 Therefore, we moved all supplement parts to other files and group them in packages.
 2) First were Repositories.
 This design pattern includes all queries and help to remove duplicate code from application.
 It is also helpful in case, we want to change type of storage.
 In that case we just rework repositories, which are layer between database and application logic.
 3) In instances folder are files such as database or logs, which are not code files, but storage.